MicrosoftDocs/powerapps-docs/powerapps-docs/user/run-canvas-and-model-apps-on-mobile.md

    > [!div class="mx-imgBorder"]
    >![Add shortcut to Sri](media/add-shortcut.png "Add shortcut to Sri")

-3. Add a custom phrase to open the app using voice commands and select **Add to Siri**.
+3. Add a custom phrase to open the app using voice commands and then select **Add to Siri**.

    > [!div class="mx-imgBorder"]
    >![Add a phrase to open and run the app](media/add-shortcut-1.png "Add a phrase to open and run the app")